 Go on a photo walk.

 Take a mindful hike at your nearest forest preserve or natural setting and capture the beautiful fall scenery with your phone or a camera.
-Afterward, sit on a blanket under a tree or on a bench and people watch or read a good book.
+Afterward, find somewhere to sit (on a blanket under a tree or a bench) and people-watch, journal, or read a good book.

 Make a fall wreath for your home.